 All parades and chariot-pulling festivals celebrated across Kathmandu have their own special cultural and historical importance, while the participants of such fests take away happiness and rejuvenation.
 One such vivacious festival is celebrated in Kirtipur called Kirtipur Indrayani Jatra and in Panga called Bishnu Devi Jatra.

-Bishnu Devi Jatra at Panga (Chariot-pulling)
+Bishnu Devi Jatra at Panga (Chariot-pulling) |

-Explaining the reason behind the celebration cultural expert Shree Krishna Maharjan, a Kirtipur local, said, “The jatra is a celebration of victory over evil and it is also the symbol of brotherhood.”
+Cultural expert Shree Krishna Maharjan, a Kirtipur local, explained the reason behind the celebration: " The Jatra is a celebration of victory over evil, and it is also the symbol of brotherhood.”

-Indrayeni Jatra at Kirtipur (Chariot-pulling)
+Indrayeni Jatra at Kirtipur (Chariot-pulling) |

 Narrating the legend behind the celebration of Indrayani Jatra in Kirtipur he said, “It is said that a demon resided in Kirtipur and is used to eat humans of the village.
 Hence, one member from each house used to be sacrificed for the welfare of the village until it was the turn of an old couple.
-At that time a prince came to their house in the need of shelter.
-The couple gave him shelter for the night and when he learned that one of them is going to the demon to be killed.
+At that time a prince came to their house in need of shelter.
+The couple gave him shelter for the night and when he learned that one of them was going to the demon to be killed.
 The prince requested the couple to let him go.
-And the prince who was actually Goddess Indryani killed the demon helped the village get rid of that demon.
+And the prince who was actually Goddess Indryani killed the demon and helped the village get rid of that demon.
 So the festival is celebrated till today in the memory of that victory.”

 Moreover, people from 12 different areas are responsible for Indrayani Jatra where the Newar community of different castes—Shrestha, Maharjan, Kapali, Mali, and Khadgi, among others gather together and each has a specific responsibility in the festival.